httpwg/http-extensions/draft-ietf-httpbis-alias-proxy-status.md

 Implementations ought to note that the full chain of names might not available in common DNS resolution APIs, such as `getaddrinfo`. `getaddrinfo` does have an option for `AI_CANONNAME`, but this will only return the last name in the chain (the canonical name), not the alias names.

-Implementations without access to the full chain MAY include incomplete information (such as only the canonical name).
+An implementation MAY include incomplete information in the `next-hop-aliases` parameter to accommodate cases where it is unable to include the full chain, such as only including the canonical name if the implementation can only use `getaddrinfo` as described above.

 # Security Considerations {#sec-considerations}